Kalany Omengkar/Civil Beat/2023

 Hawaiʻi’s 2026 Legislature faced more decisions about artificial intelligence than any session before it, touching government services, health care and children’s lives.
 Some passed.
 Many didn’t.
 The gap between the two says a lot about our approach.

 Artificial intelligence was among the most contested issues in state capitols this year.
 According to the National Conference of State Legislatures, 1,263 measures to address it were introduced across 48 states in 2026.
-President Trump tried to preempt these with an executive order and funding threats, but lawmakers from both parties pushed back.
+President Donald Trump tried to preempt these with an executive order and funding threats, but lawmakers from both parties pushed back.

 Child safety was the exception and the area with the most agreement.
-Hawaiʻi’s new law requiring AI companion apps to disclose they are not human, maintain protocols to address self-harm, and protect minor users was one of at least six similar laws enacted across the country in 2025 and 2026.
+Hawaiʻi’s new law requiring AI companion apps to disclose they are not human, maintain protocols to address self-harm and protect minor users was one of at least six similar laws enacted across the country in 2025 and 2026.
 It is the clearest example of what this session did well.
 The rest is more complicated.

 Illustration of Hawaii capitol with sun shining in the sky